-To discipline, tempered with caring, to produce freedom and encourage virtuous character in our students decision-making by our students.
+A well-defined structure of discipline is imperative to the development of students.
+Discipline, tempered with care and kindness, will produce freedom and encourage virtuous character in our students.
+The administration's goal is to provide a positive learning environment in which students can grow and experience success academically, physically, and in their character development.
+The administration will partner with CSP parents in the development of exemplary citizens by encouraging healthy decision-making by our students.
 Students who violate our TCA policies and procedures will be appropriately disciplined in the hope that virtuous character will be modeled and instilled.
 Parents are encouraged to support our disciplinary program and discuss any discipline issues with the administration.